Tax ticket sales based on event locationPrivate preview

 - Canada: We require your customer’s postal code or province.

-- *All other countries: We only require your customer’s country code.
+- All other countries: We typically require only your customer’s country code.
+See Supported countries for specific country details.

 Types of products